-BUS 207 (or ECON 301), BUS 312, BUEC 333; 60 credit hours.
+60 credit hours; BUS 207 (or ECON 301), BUS 312 and BUS 336

 Notes:

 This outline is derived from a course outline repository database that was maintained by SFU Student Services and the University's IT Services Department.
 The database was retired in 2014 and the data migrated to SFU Archives in 2015.